-The fund is governed by a Board of Directors/Trustees that meets regularly to review fund investments, performance, expenses, and other business affairs.
+Each fund is governed by a Board of Directors/Trustees that meets regularly to review fund investments, performance, expenses, and other business affairs.
 The Board elects the fund's officers.
-At least 75% of Board members are independent of T. Rowe Price.
+At least 75% of Board members are independent of T. Rowe Price International and T. Rowe Price Global Investment Services Limited ("Global Investment Services").

-► All decisions regarding the purchase and sale of fund investments are made by T. Rowe Price-specifically by the fund's portfolio managers.
+All decisions regarding the purchase and sale of fund investments are made by T. Rowe Price International or Global Investment Services (see below).